-Unlike the protocols for satellites in low-earth orbit (LEO) via TDRSS relay, where round-trip delay measurements are often used to establish correlation between the spacecraft clock (SCLK) and earth received time (ERT) in the UTC timframe, the deep-space protocols typically employs one-way lite time (OWLT) together with precise spacecraft and ground-system calibration to determine the (SCLK, ERT) time-tag pairs.
+Unlike the protocols for satellites in low-earth orbit (LEO) via TDRSS relay, where round-trip delay measurements are often used to establish correlation between the spacecraft clock (SCLK) and earth received time (ERT) in the UTC timframe, the deep-space protocols typically employ one-way lite time (OWLT) together with precise spacecraft and ground-system calibration to determine the (SCLK, ERT) time-tag pairs.
 This approach requires accurate knowledge of the OWLT, which is typically determined via frequent ranging measurements together with the application of orbital dynamics to find the navigation solution.

-The SCLK times are generally rough, hence it is common practice for the stations to accumulate a number of (SCLK, ERT) pairs and perform statistical processing on them to reduce the total end-to-end error in the spacecraft clock offset calculation.
+The SCLK times are generally rough, hence it is common practice for the stations to accumulate a number of (SCLK, ERT) pairs and perform statistical processing to reduce the total end-to-end error in the spacecraft clock offset calculation.
 These processed clock correction values form the Correlation Table, which is the basis for establishing the offset between the spacecraft clock time (SCLK) and spacecraft event time (SCET) in the UTC timeframe.

 NASA Time Correlation methods